 In the urban eddy bound by overpasses and busy Morrison Street (North of Morrison), an area that appears to be a mixed-use industrial park turns out to hold some of Charleston’s most interesting purveyors of food and drink.
 While NoMo is not easily reached on foot, it’s worth a drive to see what the noise is about.
 The neighborhood, not beholden to the same strict building codes that the historic district is, means that distilleries and breweries have set up business here, expanding to include tasting rooms and restaurants.

-Go a bit further and you’ll find the suburbs and neighborhoods where the real people live, as well as local landmarks and venues that are destinations in their own right.
+Go a bit further and you’ll find the suburbs and neighborhoods where plenty of residents live, as well as local landmarks and venues that are destinations in their own right.

-- Folly Beach is known for a laid-back vibe, good beaches, ice cream shops, and funky bars and restaurants like Lowlife, Wiki Wiki Sandbar, and Jack of Cups.
+- Folly Beach is known for a laid-back vibe, good beaches, ice cream shops, and funky bars and restaurants like Lowlife Bar and Jack of Cups Saloon.

 - Sullivan’s Island, a residential beach community, with access to history (Fort Moultrie is there) is drawing attention from Charleston diners for Obstinate Daughter.

 - Isle of Palms, a barrier island, is rapidly being developed with large beach houses, so surely more restaurants and bars will arise here soon.
 Wild Dunes Resort, popular for family and golf vacations, takes up the north end.
 Across the Ashley River, locals like West Ashley for a clutch of good restaurants, like Avondale Wine & Cheese.